 The 810 drip tip was originally popularized by RDAs like the Goon and Kennedy.
 Becoming the standard for cloud making devices, 810 drip tips typically have a significantly wider bore than 510 drip tips and are around 12.5 mm in outer diameter at the base.
 The 810 drip tips are now common in most popular sub ohm tanks and drippers.

 For people that tend to lose small accessories, inexpensive plastic drip tips are the way to go.
 They’re affordable and easy to replace.
-There are, however, more expensive plastics aimed at vapers that enjoy sub-ohm builds.
-Drip tips made out of these materials are more expensive, but also much better at warding off heat.
+There are, however, more expensive plastics aimed at vapers that enjoy sub-ohm builds because they’re better at displacing heat.
 Using these plastics allow vapers to enjoy warm or hot vapes without making their lips uncomfortable.
 Here are some of the more expensive plastics used in vaping.

 Following plastic, metal is the most common drip tip material.
 Drip tips made out of aluminum or stainless steel are affordable and durable.
 Vapers looking for a bit of luxury can opt for titanium or gold drip tips.
-While many metal drip tips look great, they also conduct heat.
+While many metal drip tips look great, they also retain heat.
 This can be an issue for sub-ohm vapers, as drip tips can get very hot during chain vaping sessions.
-Depending on the quality and finish of the drip tip, some vapers claim that metal sometimes imparts a taste on vaping e-liquids.
-Lastly, metal drip tips have a tendency to get crusty from dried lip skin.

 There are many artisan drip tips made from stone composites and stone resins.
-They have a unique look that helps any vaping setup stand out.
-They’re also great at resisting heat.
+These tips have a unique look that helps almost any vaping setup stand out.
+Depending on material and manufacturer, stone tips can be incredibly durable or even fragile.
+But they’re almost all great at resisting heat.
 Stone drip tips tend to be more expensive than metal and plastic models, but some believe that their unique looks are well worth the price.

+The least common material for drip tips is wood.
 Drip tips made out of wood can look beautiful and are very good at resisting heat, but special attention must be paid to the finish.
-A low-quality finish will lead to the wood being exposed to heat and moisture.
-As you know, you can’t vape without heat or moisture.
+A low-quality finish will lead to the wood being exposed to heat and moisture, and since you can’t vape without heat or moisture, these remain novelty items.
 Exposed wood can warp and lose shape.
 If not cared for properly, would can also splinter.
 A splinter of wood stuck on your lips is…not the best.

 In addition to the materials mentioned above, some companies mix and match materials in order to provide characteristics of both.
-For example, it’s common to see a plastic drip tip with a metal outer sleeve.
-This offers the heat resistance of plastic, combined with the looks and durability of metal.
-Just like there isn’t a “best” drip material, there isn’t a beast combination either.
-It comes down to personal preference.
+Like the Trinity Copa Drip Tip featured in the above-image that uses glass and metal.
+This offers the smooth lip-feel and heat resistance of glass, combined with the looks and durability of metal.